RashidCodes/T-SQL_Fundamentals/README.md

 ## The Business Intelligence Semantic Model

 This is Microsoft's latest model for supporting the entire BI stack of applications.
-The idea is to provide **rich, flexible, efficient**, and **scalable analytical** andreporting capabilities.
+The idea is to provide **rich, flexible, efficient**, and **scalable analytical** and reporting capabilities.

 The deployment of the model can be in:

 - Analysis Services server
 - PowerPivot

 Analysis Services server is targed at BI professionals and IT, whereas PowerPivot is targeted at business users.
-With Analysis Services, you can use either a **multidimensional data model* or a **tabular (relational) one*.
+With Analysis Services, you can use either a **multidimensional data model** or a **tabular (relational) one**.

-With PowerPivot, you use a **tabular data model***.
+With PowerPivot, you use a **tabular data model**.